nuv203/ntt_github/README.md

 ### 4.2 Interface: AXI4 Memory-Mapped (Shared Memory)

 The IP uses **shared DDR memory via AXI4 master ports** (not AXI4-Stream) for data transfer.
-This is the simpler integration path for Vitis and matches the existing HLS pragma structure:
+This is the simpler integration path for Vitis and the XRT workflow, matching the existing HLS pragma structure:

 | Port | AXI Bundle | Direction | Description |
 |------|-----------|-----------|-------------|